CLIENT TERMS OF BUSINESS

 8.2 We will keep your file of papers for you in storage for at least 6 years from conclusion of your matter.
 After that, storage is on the clear understanding that we have the right to destroy it after such period as we consider reasonable or to make a charge for storage if we ask you to collect your papers and you fail to do so.
 No charge will be made to you for such storage unless prior notice is given to you of a charge to be made from a future date which may be specified in that notice.

 8.3 Except in respect of wills, we do not as a matter of policy retain original deeds or documents, which will be forwarded to you on conclusion of a matter, unless we agree in writing to the contrary.
-We do not at present charge for the safe storage of deeds and other original documents, although we reserve the right to do so in the future, in which case we will give you advance written notice.
+We reserve the right to charge for the safe storage of any deeds or other original documents, in which case we will give you advance written notice.

 8.4 The copyright in all original documents prepared by us and in all our publications and practice notes is and will remain our property.